 Playgroups and pre-schools are more likely to require hiring premises, such as a hall.
-Redbridge Council may be able to provide details of suitable venues available for hire along with their costs and conditions.
 You may also wish to research church halls and community centres in your chosen location for availability.
 Other venues may be found within the Venues for hire section on this website.

 If you're thinking about buying a property for business use then please contact a local estate agency who will have details of commercial properties.
 There may also be opportunities to buy an established business and these may be advertised in periodicals such as Nursery World magazine.

-If you are considering extending or changing a residential property for business use please contact the Planning Office at Redbridge council.
+If you are considering extending or changing a residential property for business use please visit the Planning and Building pages on the Redbridge website.
 Please also note that planning decisions override any Ofsted registration request and therefore if a planning application is rejected you will be unable to extend or change the property usage.